 \bex For $k\in\N$, let $\bS$ be the universal semigroup generated by two elements $a,b$, such that $a^kb = ba$.
 Then $\bS$ is an Ore semigroup with no invertible elements; see \cite[Page 36]{ClPr61}.
 Since $\bS$ is universal and since for $k\ge2$ there exist noncommuting operators $a$ and $b$ satisfying the relations, $\bS$ is nonabelian for $k\ge2$. \eex

-We see that the theory we develop, covers \nbd{d}parameter semigroups of CP-maps, which commute.
-But it also covers, for example, the semigroup generated by two CP maps $T$ and $S$, satisfying $S\circ T^k = T \circ S$.
+We see that the part of the theory we develop that is based on Ore monoids, covers \nbd{d}para\-meter semigroups of CP-maps, which commute.
+But it also covers, for example, the monoid generated by two CP maps $T$ and $S$, satisfying $S\circ T^k = T \circ S$.
 Setting $T:=a^*\bullet a$ and $S:=b^*\bullet b$ ($a$ and $b$ from the preceding example), gives an example.

 Of course, there is an equivalent setting of left-reversible semigroup with a direction given by \beqn{ s \curlyeqprec t ~:\Longleftrightarrow ~t \in s\bS. }\eeqn $\bS$ is right-reversible if and only if $\bS^{op}$ is left-reversible.
 Literature concentrates on the right-reversible case and the corresponding direction in Proposition \ref{r-i-dir-prop}, and so do we.
 The following example sorts out the question, whether we should consider semigroups over $\bS$ or over $\bS^{op}$.
 (Note that we only need the relation $\le$, but not that it be a direction.
 Consequently, $\bS$ need not be right-reversible.)